ThomasMorrierBompoint/react-doc/README.md

 - A React node can only consume one `Context` which means that if

 - An nother problem is that it's not performent to hold data that changes frequently.

+## Forwarding Refs

+Ref forwarding is a technique for automatically passing a ref through a component to one of its children.
+This is typically not necessary for most components in the application.
+However, it can be useful for some kinds of components, especially in reusable component libraries.

+- Forwarding refs to DOM components
+- Forwarding refs in higher-order components

+## Fragments

+Fragments let you group a list of children without adding extra nodes to the DOM.

+- `<React.Fragment>`
+-  `<></>`

+## Higher-Order Components

+A higher-order component (HOC) is an advanced technique in React for reusing component logic.
+HOCs are not part of the React API, per se.
+They are a pattern that emerges from React’s compositional nature.

+- Concretely, a higher-order component is a function that takes a component and returns a new component.
+- Don’t Mutate the Original Component.
+Use Composition.
+- Don’t Use HOCs Inside the render Method
+- Refs Aren’t Passed Through
+  - The solution for this problem is to use the React.forwardRef API